newsuk/times-components/packages/markup/README.md

 - text

-This package should only have core renderers with no dependencies beyond React/React Native.
+This package should only have core renderers with no dependencies beyond React.
 If a consumer would like to support more complex elements they'll need to provide renderers for them.

 ## Contributing